Why Using One SEO Metric isn’t Advised for Link Building

 The right blend of metrics gets the right results

-The best link builders we've worked with use a mix of SEO (DA, TF etc.) and quality metrics (U/X) combined with common sense to make clever site choices.
+The best link builders we have worked with use a mix of SEO (DA, TF etc.) and quality metrics (U/X) combined with common sense to make clever site choices.
 Here's how...

-Welcome to 'M-Flux', the site assessment formula for 2019 and beyond
+Introducing 'M-Flux', the site assessment formula for 2021 and beyond

 I agree 100%, the market is saturated with tools and metrics but that doesn’t mean we should all get lazy and settle for whatever we were told 2 years ago or follow whatever everyone else is doing.

 The standard ‘DA only’ approach to assessing links has been around too long and a change is overdue.

 SEO is about challenging paradigms and changing the approach when it’s needed to stay ahead of the curve and we’re ready.